editorconfig/editorconfig-vim/README.md

 ## Recommended Options

-All of the options which are supported are documented in [editorConfig.txt][] and can be viewed by executing the following: `:help editorconfig`.
+All of the options which are supported are documented in [editorconfig.txt][] and can be viewed by executing the following: `:help editorconfig`.

 #### Excluded patterns.